genesiscommunitysuccess/docs/README.md

 ```

 This command starts a local development server and opens a browser window.
 Most changes are reflected live without having to restart the server.

-Note that you need to prefix your url with `/next/` in order to see your updated changes locally.
-For example, `http://localhost:8080/operations/containerisation/healthchecks/` shows the most recently published docs version.
-To view the next version - the one that will be published at the next platform release, add `/next/` to beginning of the url.
-For example, `http://localhost:8080/next/operations/containerisation/healthchecks/`

 ### Build